25 Patio Decor Ideas for a Cozy Outdoor Space You’ll Love

 Build A Cozy Bench Nook

 Benches squeeze in extra seating without clutter.
 Add deep cushions and throw pillows to invite lounging.
+A simple bench along our fence became the most-used seat on the whole patio — guests gravitate there every time.

 Nice-To-Haves